system-pclub/rust-programming-challenges/README.md

 ## 3. Studying Stack Overflow Questions (Section 3 in the paper)
-The detailed study results are summarized in google excel [empirical-study](https://docs.google.com/spreadsheets/d/1_uipSVvq0l8MLYN4XXqHP1hgcPp1wvNDnqJ4eu0GpZE/edit#gid=534399057).
+The detailed study results are summarized in Google excel [empirical-study](https://docs.google.com/spreadsheets/d/1_uipSVvq0l8MLYN4XXqHP1hgcPp1wvNDnqJ4eu0GpZE/edit#gid=534399057).
-All tabs mentioned in this section are in this google excel, unless otherwise specified.
+All tabs mentioned in this section are in this Google excel, unless otherwise specified.

 ### 3.1 Methodology
-File `large-dataset/raw-data.json` contains the original HTML web pages of the large dataset.
+File `large-dataset/raw-data.json` contains the original HTML web pages of the questions in the large dataset.
 File `large-dataset/raw-data-html-tag-removed.json`
 contains the version where HTML tags are removed.

-The information of the sampled 100 Rust-related questions (Section 3.1.1 in the paper) is in tab Section#3.1.1.
+The information of the sampled 100 Rust-related questions in Section 3.1.1 of the paper is in tab Section#3.1.1.

-The information of the sampled 100 question for the small dataset (Section 3.1.2 in the paper) is in Columns B-E of tab Section#3.2.
+The information of the sampled 100 question of the small dataset (Section 3.1.2 in the paper) is in Columns B-E of tab Section#3.2.
-The original web pages of the questions in the samll dataset are save in file `small-dataset/question-web-pages`.
+The original web pages of the questions in the samll dataset are saved in file `small-dataset/question-web-pages`.
 The code snippets to reproduce all compiler errors are under directory `small-dataset/reproduced-code-snippets`.